-The Harassment Adviser scheme provides a first point of contact for students and staff concerned about bullying and harassment.
+The Harassment Adviser scheme provides a first point of contact for students and staff concerned about harassment, bullying and other related inappropriate behaviours.

 Harassment Advisers are a group of staff volunteers trained to provide advice and support to students and staff who feel they are being subjected to harassment or bullying, or have themselves been accused of harassment or bullying.
 Their role is to listen and assist individuals to explore the available options to resolve the issues, no matter how sensitive.